ietf-rats-wg/eat/draft-ietf-rats-eat.md

 There are privacy considerations for SUEIDs.
 See {{ueidprivacyconsiderations}}.

-A Device Indentifier URN is registered for SUEIDs.
+A Device Identifier URN is registered for SUEIDs.
 See {{registerueidurn}}.

 ~~~~CDDL
 {::include nc-cddl/sueids.cddl}